Proboscis Monkey Nasalis larvatus

 Proboscis Monkey

 Males are significantly larger than females and twice the weight at some 20kg for adult males.
-Males also have a larger, more pendulous nose, to amplify their calls to attract mates or deter rivals.
+Males also have the larger, more pendulous, nose to amplify their calls to attract mates or deter rivals.

 Proboscis Monkey